google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 profiles into account, so images with a different color profile (e.g ICC) can now display them correctly whether your screen has wide gamut or not.

-<aside class="key-point"><b>Note:</b> For a great guide on how color applies to
-a broader spectrum of ways we work on the web, see the [nerd’s guide to color on the web](https://css-tricks.com/nerds-guide-color-web/) by Sarah Drasner.</aside>
+Note: For a great guide on how color applies to a broader spectrum of ways we work on the web, see the [nerd’s guide to color on the web](https://css-tricks.com/nerds-guide-color-web/) by Sarah Drasner.

 ## Image spriting {: #image-sprites }